sagorbrur/bangla-bert/README.md

 * https://github.com/google-research/bert

 ## Cite
-If you found this model helpful then cite
+If you find this model helpful then cite

 ```
 @misc{Sagor_2020,